ardwrd/rox-parser-main/README.md

 # roxbase-parser
-Smart parser to generate RoX data for roxbase
+Smart parser to generate RoX data for roxpedia.
+Script by Haries Ramdhani